We're here to help

 The number of tattoo studios on the high street has more than doubled in the last ten years.
 And it's now estimated that nearly a third of all adults in the UK have a tattoo.

-It’s a £700m market that’s ripe for the picking...but one that’s certainly not without rules and regs.
+It's a £700m market that's ripe for the picking...but one that's not without its own rules and regs.

-To stay compliant and operate with your reputation intact, it’s essential to know your way around UK tattoo licence requirements.
+To stay compliant and lawful, it’s essential to know your way around UK tattoo licence requirements.

-So, here are some handy FAQs for freelance tattoo artists and tattoo studio owners – from how to apply for a tattoo licence to what requirements you’d need to meet to stay compliant and maintain it.
+So, here are some handy FAQs for freelance tattoo artists and tattoo studio owners.
+From how to apply for a tattoo licence to what requirements you need to know about.

 What are the UK’s tattoo laws and regulations?

-Unless you happen to be a registered healthcare professional (and therefore already regulated) or tattoo your friends for free, it’s illegal to tattoo someone – or even advertise your services as a tattooist – without a licence.
+Unless you happen to be a registered healthcare professional (and therefore already regulated), it’s illegal to tattoo someone – or advertise your services as a tattooist – without getting a licence from the council first.

-It’s also illegal to tattoo anyone under-18...full stop.
-Anyone caught tattooing a teen for anything other than medical reasons risks being fined and prosecuted, and having their licence revoked.
+It’s also illegal to tattoo anyone under-18, full stop.
+Anyone caught tattooing a minor for anything other than medical reasons risks being fined and prosecuted, and having their licence revoked.

 It simply isn’t a risk worth taking.